Wójcik

-Wójcik, Wojczik, Wojczyk, Wojszyk (also archaic variants of phonetic spelling: Woicik, Woycik, Woyczik, Woytik, etc.) is one of the oldest and the fourth most common surname in Poland (100,064 in 2009).
+Wójcik, Wojczik, Wojczyk, Wojszyk (also variants of phonetic spelling: Woicik, Woycik, Woyczik, Woytik, etc.) is one of the oldest Polish surnames, and the fourth most common in Poland (100,064 in 2009).

-Arhaic feminine forms are deriver by adding suffixes: -owa for married woman and -ówna for maiden name.
+Archaic feminine forms are derived by adding suffixes: -owa for married woman and -ówna for maiden name.

 There are several suggested origins of the surname: diminutive from the occupation of wójt or from the given name Wojciech.
 It may also be a nickname by the bird wójcik (greenish warbler).

 Feminine forms are Wójcik, Wójcikówna, Wójcikowa.
 Over the centuries, from many dialects arose multiple spellings for the Wójcik surname, including Woichik, Wojczyk, Woyzeck, Wojszyk, Wujcik, etc.

 History

-Early record of the Wójcik surname may be found in the Chronicles of Little Poland (13th century) We learn the knight Wójcik was a companion of King Wladyslaw of Poland and a member of his bodyguard.
+Early record of the Wójcik surname may be found in the Chronicles of Little Poland (13th century).
+The knight Wójcik was a companion of King Wladyslaw of Poland and a member of his bodyguard.

-From medieval Łęczyca Court Files (14th century).
-(In 1395 Michno Wójcik of Wójciki pursued legal action against City of Łęczyca for take back an illegally annexed part of his estate during his absence.)
+According to medieval Łęczyca Court Files (14th century), in 1395, Michno Wójcik of Wójciki pursued legal action against City of Łęczyca to take back part of his estate that was illegally annexed during his absence.

-Very rare noble families Wójcik bear different coats of arms:
+Noble families named Wójcik bear different coats of arms: